 So, should you buy this monitor?

-Well, if you want a big curved screen with a rapid refresh rate that’s affordable and easy on the GPU, then you should; just keep in mind its downsides i.e. the low pixel density.
+Well, if you want a big curved screen with a fast refresh rate that’s cheap and easy on the GPU, then you should; just keep in mind its downsides i.e. the low pixel density.